jasonacox/tinytuya/README.md

 ### Encryption notes

-These devices uses AES encryption, this is not available in Python standard library, there are three options:
+These devices uses AES encryption which is not available in the Python standard library.
+There are three options:

- 1) PyCryptodome
+ 1) PyCryptodome (recommended)
  2) PyCrypto
  3) pyaes (note Python 2.x support requires https://github.com/ricmoo/pyaes/pull/13)